 - Aeroplan members earn eUpgrade credits by buying Flight Passes, flying Air Canada, and gaining or maintaining Elite Status membership.

-- The cost of an eUpgrade depends on your original flight class, your destination, the length of your trip, and your payment method.
+- The cost of an eUpgrade depends on your original flight class, your destination, and the length of your trip.

 - Aeroplan Elite Status members can request an eUpgrade up to 14 days before the departure date.